EnigmaCurry/d.rymcg.tech/README.md

    URL and you can copy and paste it).
  * See `make help` (or just run `make`) for a list of all the other available targets, including `make status`, `make start`, `make stop` and `make destroy`.
-Be sure to recognize that `make` has tab completion in bash :)
+Be sure to recognize that `make` has tab completion in Bash :)
  * You can also run `make status` in the root directory of the cloned source.
 This will list all of the installed/running applications.